-Meet and make new business The College has partnered with MBIE, DIA, MPI, Callaghan, Te Papa, WREDA, WOW, Alexander Turnbull Library and Agribusiness New Zealand.
+Meet and make new business

+The College has partnered with MBIE, DIA, MPI, Callaghan, Te Papa, Cupa Dupa, WREDA, WOW, Alexander Turnbull Library and Agribusiness New Zealand.

-Go on an international study tour Textile, fashion and business students in India, 2017.
+Go on an international study tour Fashion and Creative Media Production students in India, 2019.